Clue: It’s About Mastery Not Money

 Key Preparation Step: Virtual Workplace Mastery

 At SupportNinja, managing a virtual workplace is in our blood.
-We started with agents in the Philippines and now we have expanded into other countries like Brazil, Colombia, Puerto Rico, Romania, and Morocco with an initiative we call NinjaGlobal.
+We started with agents in the Philippines and now we're planning to expand into other countries like Brazil, Colombia, Puerto Rico, Romania, and Morocco.
 With 5 years of experience, our experience is that we understand the challenges that come with managing a remote team.
 For example, as a content specialist working remotely, I’ve created a consistent schedule to manage my workload efficiently everyday.

 Virtual Workplace Master: A Content Specialist